morikyon/sandbox/perfect_number/README.md

 # How to use
 ```
 $ rustc main.rs
-$ time ./main
+$ ./main
 ```

 # Blog
-I wrote this code in my blog (written in Japanese).
+I wrote the description about this code in my blog (written in Japanese).
 https://molybdenum.hatenadiary.com/entry/2020/07/12/184252